Available Awards and Scholarships

 Awards are chosen though faculty nominations and do not require applications.

 The Outstanding Freshman Biology Award recognizes the student who has excelled in the introductory biology courses (General Biology I and II).
 The award is given on the basis of total points accumulated in lecture and lab, as well as recommendations from graduate teaching assistants.
 The graduate teaching assistants base their recommendations on the students' enthusiasm for biology, their understanding of concepts, and leadership in the classroom.
 The award recipient is awarded a monetary gift.
 The objective of this award is to recognize biologists early in their college careers.

 Outstanding Graduate Teaching Assistant Award

-The Outstanding Graduate Teaching Assistant Award is presented to the top graduate teaching assistant and is chosen by faculty members using established criteria.
-Recipients receive a plaque and a monetary award.
+The Outstanding Graduate Teaching Assistant Award is presented to the top graduate teaching assistants and are chosen by faculty members using established criteria.
+Recipients receive a monetary award.

 Outstanding Undergraduate Teaching Assistant Award